tv2-oss/bifrost-gateway-controller/doc/motivation-and-overall-design.md

 map abstract storage claims to actual implementations.

-A side-effect of using the Gateway API is that the *gateway-controller* interoperate well with other Kubernetes solutions that automate networking, e.g. Canary deployments using [Flagger](https://flagger.app).
+A side-effect of using the Gateway API is that the *bifrost-gateway-controller* interoperate well with other Kubernetes solutions that automate networking, e.g. Canary deployments using [Flagger](https://flagger.app).

-## The *gateway-controller* is a Controller-of-controllers
+## The *bifrost-gateway-controller* is a Controller-of-controllers

-The *gateway-controller* does not talk to any cloud-APIs to implement the datapath.
+The *bifrost-gateway-controller* does not talk to any cloud-APIs to implement the datapath.
 Instead it creates other Kubernetes resources that implement the individual components - much like the Kubernetes Deployment controller creates Pod resources and let another controller implement Pod resources.

-**One can think of the *gateway-controller* as an advanced Helm chart or a Crossplane composition.**
+**One can think of the *bifrost-gateway-controller* as an advanced Helm chart or a Crossplane composition.**

-Because the *gateway-controller* implements cloud resources through other controllers and with resources configured through `GatewayClass` resources, the *gateway-controller* is cloud-agnostic (but `GatewayClass` definitions are not).
+Because the *bifrost-gateway-controller* implements cloud resources through other controllers and with resources configured through `GatewayClass` resources, the *bifrost-gateway-controller* is cloud-agnostic (but `GatewayClass` definitions are not).

-Similarly, the *gateway-controller* does not create datapaths inside Kubernetes, e.g. the *service mesh gateway* shown in the image above.
+Similarly, the *bifrost-gateway-controller* does not create datapaths inside Kubernetes, e.g. the *service mesh gateway* shown in the image above.
 These parts of the datapath are implemented by traditional gateway controllers such as Istio, Contour etc.

-The overarching purpose of the *gateway-controller* is to orchestrate the Kubernetes external and internal datapaths and this complete datapath is configured using the Gateway API.
+The overarching purpose of the *bifrost-gateway-controller* is to orchestrate the Kubernetes external and internal datapaths and this complete datapath is configured using the Gateway API.
 This is illustrated below using Crossplane for managing cloud resources and